 Objection Name Is it direct care use only?
 Who can see it?
 Is What does it mean if I opt How do I get more information? ("opt-out") my personal data sold? out?
 How do I opt in / opt out?
 Summary Care Yes, direct care only.
 All uses are direct care.
 For you Full details of the Shared Care Record (SCR) are available Record You will be asked for consent before the People providing care to at record is accessed, if this is possible. you away from the London (National area will have little https://digital.nhs.uk/services/summary-care-records- Shared Care It is available to health and care practitioners information about you.
-You scr/summary-care-records-scr-information-for-patients Record - SCR) involved in your direct care anywhere in will probably have to England where you are treated. answer repeated Your GP surgery will also have a national leaflet available questions.
-You may be at explaining the Shared Care Record.
-Because it is direct care only, we will never risk if treated in an sell your personal information emergency situation and The national leaflet is available to download from the are unable to provide page above, or available at your GP and contains details information.
-You can of how to exercise your options. choose to have no summary record, a basic Note that during the pandemic, NHSE updated to include summary record containing additional SCR for all persons who had not expressly data for your safety and a more detailed record dissented - see the page above. including additional clinical [EMIS Codes: 9Ndm - Express consent for core SCR data.
+You scr/summary-care-records-scr-information-for-patients Record - SCR) involved in your direct care anywhere in will probably have to England where you are treated. answer repeated Your GP surgery will also have a national leaflet available Possuso it is direct care only we will never questions.
+You may be at risk if treated in an explaining the Shared Care Record.
+Because it is direct care only, we will never sell your personal information emergency situation and The national leaflet is available to download from the sen your personal mormation are unable to provide page above, or available at your GP and contains details information.
+You can of how to exercise your options. choose to have no of now to exercise your options. summary record, a basic Note that during the pandemic, NHSE updated to include summary record containing additional SCR for all persons who had not expressly data for your safety and a dissented - see the page above. more detailed record including additional clinical [EMIS Codes: 9Ndm - Express consent for core SCR data.
 9Ndn - Express consent for core and additional SCR 9Ndo - Express dissent for SCR (blank summary would be For care in my area uploaded to the Spine)] This record is not generally used locally as the HIE record is used.
 For the NHS It affects the ability of health and care practitioners to treat you safely.